 This talk covers Deliberate Practice in Software Development, a.k.a. the theory behind craftsmanship.
 Areas covered include nature vs nurture, the value of practice, & elements of deliberate practice.

 Agile came from small, colocated projects in the 1990s.
-It has spread to large, globally distributed commercial projects, affecting the IEEE, the PMI, the SEI and the Department of Defense.
-Agile now sits in a larger landscape and should be viewed accordingly.
-This talk shows that landscape, clarifying how classical agile fits in and what constitutes effective development outside that narrow area.
+Agile development now sits in a larger landscape and should be viewed accordingly.
+This talk discusses the new, larger agile development space.

-In this presentation filmed during Agile 2008, Craig Smith and Paul King present what happens when one tries to be super Agile.
-Practically, they employed most currently used Agile practices on several projects, then they experimented with new ideas leading them to better results, increased productivity and quality.
+Craig Smith and Paul King present their experiments with new Agile ideas leading them to better results, increased productivity and quality.